aforoughi1/IntelligentOne/README.md

 #### The Sentiment Modelling

-Sentiment Analysis is the process of examining text to determine its emotional tone—classifying it as positive, negative, or neutral.
-In our case, this technique is applied to headlines and regulatory news to assess both the sentiment and the deeper context embedded within financial source materials.
+**Sentiment Analysis** is the process of examining text to determine its emotional tone—classifying it as **positive**, **negative**, or **neutral**.
+In our case, this technique is applied to **headlines and regulatory news** to assess both the sentiment and the deeper context embedded within financial source materials.

-To extract meaningful features from news headlines, we employ natural language processing (NLP) tailored to the financial domain.
-For this task, we leverage FinBERT—a transformer-based language model pretrained entirely on financial articles.
+To extract meaningful features from news headlines, we employ **natural language processing** (NLP) tailored to the financial domain.
+For this task, we leverage **FinBERT**—a transformer-based language model pretrained entirely on financial articles.

 FinBERT is based on BERT (Bidirectional Encoder Representations from Transformers), a deep neural network architecture developed by Google in 2018.
-It is further fine-tuned using labeled data from the Financial Phrase Bank by Malo et al. (2014), which maps financial text snippets to sentiment labels.
+It is further fine-tuned using labeled data from the **Financial Phrase Bank** by Malo et al. (2014), which maps financial text snippets to sentiment labels.
 This specialized training enables FinBERT to accurately interpret the sentiment and relevance of financial language.

 ![The SM App](/images/IntelligentOneSentimentAnalysis1.png)